technology-toolbox/website/content/blog/jjameson/2010/05/19/avoid-the-warning-from-excel-services-about-refreshing-external-data.md

 greeted with the following message for each Excel Web Part on a TFS dashboard
 page:

-{{< blockquote "fst-italic" >}}
+{{< div-block "fst-italic" >}}

-This workbook contains one or more queries that refresh external data.
-A malicious user can design a query to access confidential information and distribute it to other users or perform other harmful actions.
+> This workbook contains one or more queries that refresh external data.
+A
+> malicious user can design a query to access confidential information and
+> distribute it to other users or perform other harmful actions.
+>

-If you trust the source of this workbook, click Yes to enable queries to external data in this workbook.
-If you are not sure, click No so that changes are not applied to your workbook.
+> If you trust the source of this workbook, click Yes to enable queries to
+> external data in this workbook.
+If you are not sure, click No so that changes
+> are not applied to your workbook.
+>

-Do you want to enable queries to external data in this workbook?
+> Do you want to enable queries to external data in this workbook?

-{{< /blockquote >}}
+{{< /div-block >}}

 To avoid warnings before refreshing external data in Excel Services: